BUKENYA26840/ASSIGNEMENT_1/README.md

  Accept user input using the Scanner class.

- Implement generateBill() in the final class.
+ Implement methods() in the final classes.

 TASKS COVERED;